aws-cloudformation/cloudformation-guard/action/README.md

    will checkout the repository before running the validation.
 This allows you to use this action as a standalone workflow without the necessity for actions/checkout.
-2. **Validate CloudFormation Templates**: The action uses Cloudformation Guard to validate the CloudFormation templates specified by the `data` input against the rules specified by the `rules` input.
+2. **Validate CloudFormation Templates**: The action uses CloudFormation Guard to validate the CloudFormation templates specified by the `data` input against the rules specified by the `rules` input.
 3. **Handle Validation Results**: Depending on the type of GitHub event (pull